seamusdemora/PiFormulae/SHT3X_T&H_Sensor.md

 | --------------------------------------- | --------------------------------------------- |
 | ![SHT3x-module](./pix/SHT3x-module.jpg) | ![SHT3x-w-display](./pix/SHT3x-w-display.jpg) |

 For those wondering *WTFIGO* wrt use of `sysfs`, I'm afraid I have no explanation.
 Like everyone else, I heard that the Linux kernel maintainers had finally pushed `sysfs` usage into oblivion - some 6 years after they elected to deprecate it.
 Yet, here it is - and looking none the worse for wear!
 In fact, the *key piece* of documentation that enables this recipe was found in the [kernel documentation](https://www.kernel.org/doc/html/latest/hwmon/sht3x.html)!
 Clearly, there is a lot I don't know about `sysfs`.
 And while the kernel documentation made perfectly clear ***how*** the SHT3X interface was implemented, it was completely silent on ***where*** to find the proper folder.
-For that, I had to resort to *digging around*.
+For that, I had to resort to *digging around* (more on that below).

 But enough of that, let's get into the recipe: